 Clinical Neurology Ward or Consult Elective

-Prerequisites: Core Neurology Clerkship
+Prerequisites: 2-week rotation: None.
+4-week rotation: Core Neurology Clerkship

-A four week elective is available in Clinical Neurology at NYU Langone’s Tisch Hospital, NYU Brooklyn and NYC Health+Hospitals/Bellevue.
+A two or four-week elective is available in Clinical Neurology at NYU Langone’s Tisch Hospital, NYU Brooklyn and NYC Health+Hospitals/Bellevue.
 Students may choose between experience on the inpatient consultation and stroke service or as a subintern on the neurology ward.
 Students may also elect to rotate through the stroke and neuro icu services at NYU Tisch, NYU Brooklyn and Bellevue hospitals.
 The elective is intended to give medical students an opportunity to build on the skills developed in the core Neurology Clerkship.
 The emphasis is on neurological localization, diagnosis and management.
 The student will have a primary assignment on an inpatient unit.
 They will also have an opportunity, if requested to attend subspecialty clinics in various subspecialties such as: General Neurology, Neuromuscular Disease, Movement Disorders, Multiple Sclerosis, Headache, Pediatric Neurology, Neuro-Oncology, Neuro-Ophthalmology, Neuro-Otology, Epilepsy and Cognitive Neurology.

 Objectives of the Elective